 If I file bankruptcy can they take my pension?

 If you receive any pensions or retirement income, these won’t be affected when you file for bankruptcy, and you will continue to receive them.

 - Canada Pension Plans (CPP)

 - Guaranteed Income Supplement (GIS)

 - Any private pensions

-Any income received from pensions is considered when checking whether you have surplus income.
+Any pension income is considered when checking whether you have surplus income.